A Game-Theoretic Framework for Multi-Period-Multi-Company Demand Response Management in the Smart Grid: Case Studies

 \subsubsection{Numerical Results}

 Now, using the parameters found above, we can compute the optimal demands and prices for the Stackelberg game using (\ref{xx}) and (\ref{p}), and study their effects.

-In Figure \ref{EcoGridEU_Price_Power}, we plot the total power availabilities $G_1(t)$'s, the prices found experimentally and using the Stackelberg game, and the corresponding total payments by all consumers for their demands.
-Our approach leads to prices that have a slightly smaller mean as in the experiment and a significantly smaller variance.
-One advantage our approach has is that it results in billing savings for consumers, as we show in Figure \ref{EcoGridEU_Price_Power} (this demonstrates the importance of Theorem 1, which we use to find the minimum budget need for the consumers).
-Note that the net demands for each time period are the same for the Stackelberg game as for the experimental ones (so, consumers receive the same amount of energy for smaller costs).
+In Figure \ref{EcoGridEU_Price_Power}, we plot the total power availabilities ${\bf G}_1$, the prices found experimentally and using the Stackelberg game, and the corresponding total payments by all consumers for their demands.
+Our approach leads to prices that have a slightly smaller mean than in the experiment and a significantly smaller variance, which is a desirable property \cite{IFAC}. { At the equilibrium point, as stated in Remark 2, we observe that is a constant for each period $t$ and each company $k$.
+Hence, whenever company $k$ at time $t$ has a large amount of power available to sell $G_k(t)$, it would lower its price, and vice versa.
+Here, consumers are attracted to buy more whenever the price is low, and will buy less whenever the price is high, which is intuitive.} One advantage our approach has is that it results in billing savings for consumers, as we show in Figure \ref{EcoGridEU_Price_Power} (this demonstrates the importance of Theorem 1, which we use to find the minimum budget need for the consumers). { Here, the equilibrium demands are similar to the experimental values, but since the prices differ, consumers receive the same amount of energy at smaller costs}.
 This would lead to more monetary incentives for active consumer participation in demand response management, while being consistent with the company's objectives, since the Stackelberg game prices found using (\ref{p}) are revenue-maximizing as shown in the proof of Theorem 2.

 Next, we make consumers heterogeneous and increase the number of companies.
 We differentiate between consumers by varying their budgets, and take 5 classes of consumers, as in the EcoGrid EU experiment.
-We let consumers' budgets be $B_{1-400}=4 DKK$, $B_{401-800}=5 DKK$, $B_{801-1200}=6 DKK$, $B_{1201-1600}=7 DKK$, and $B_{1601-2000}=8 DKK$.
+We let consumers' budgets be $B_{1-400}=4 \ \text{DKK}$, $B_{401-800}=5 \ \text{DKK}$, $B_{801-1200}=6 \ \text{DKK}$, $B_{1201-1600}=7 \ \text{DKK}$, and $B_{1601-2000}=8 \ \text{DKK}$.
 We also let the number of companies be $K=4$, which is consistent with the actual energy sources used in the experiment.
 Precisely, the system is powered by 61\% wind energy ($k=1$), 27\% biomass ($k=2$), 9\% solar energy ($k=3$), and 3\% biogas ($k=4$).
-We split the total power ($54 MW$) among the energy sources according to experimental proportions, assuming that each energy source is owned by a single company that acts as a company in our game.
+We split the {total need ($54 \ \text{MWh}$)} among the energy sources according to experimental proportions, assuming that each energy source is owned by a single company that acts as a company in our game.

 With the above setup, we study the effect of varying the number of periods $T$ from $1$ to $50$.
 To do this, we need to find a way for companies to allocate their total power across the time horizon for each fixed $T$, which can be done by using Theorem 3, which states that equally splitting the total power across the time horizon for each company $k$ constitutes a unique Nash equilibrium for the power allocation game (it is also shown to be the global maximizer in the proof).